-The critter of the month for July/Hōngongoi is Aotearoa New Zealand's most colorful native fish, the redfin bully.
+The critter of the month for July/Hōngongoi is Aotearoa New Zealand's most colourful native fish, the redfin bully.

 The male redfin bully or Gobiomorphus huttoni is our most colourful native fish.
 They adorn boulders in stream beds across mid-lowland Aotearoa, flashing glorious fans of dappled red and grey on their tails and fins.